ibx34/cobalt/README.md

 Ye, im just as confused as you...
 Who made this?
 Who thought cobol was a good idea?
 Is this good?
 Who knows.
-Here is an example :)
+Here is an example :) (Please note this language is REALLY NEW :) so lets not get too excited.)
 ```
+DEFINE FUNCTION "test_func_call" THAT RETURNS A String:

+    SET "to_print" EQUAL TO "what?".
+    CALL FUNCTION "printf" WITH THE ARGUMENT "to_print".

+END FUNCTION "test_func_call".

-DEFINE MODULE "main" WITH CONTENTS:
+DEFINE FUNCTION "main" THAT RETURNS A String:

+    CALL FUNCTION "test_func_call".

-END MODULE "main".
+END FUNCTION "main".
 ```
 Ye, it doesn't do much.